King's Plate: Royal patronage

 As King of Canada, Charles III is patron of the event.
-Various other members of the Canadian Royal Family have been in attendance through the years, beginning with the Duke of Argyll and his wife, Princess Louise, Duchess of Argyll, in 1881, when the Duke was serving as Governor General of Canada and the couple was touring Ontario.
-Elizabeth II's fourth and final visit to the race was in early July 2010.
+Various other members of the Canadian royal family have attended, beginning with John Campbell, Marquess of Lorne, and his wife, Princess Louise, in 1881, when Lorne was serving as governor general of Canada and the couple was touring Ontario.
+Queen Elizabeth II's fourth and final visit to the race was in early July 2010.